The Great Balkan Ride

 A clinking glass brought me back to the table.
 Huba Kozma, the lead Travel Scientist on this trip spoke: “You will visit countries where few people dare to come, on roads where locals aren’t brave enough to drive.”
 There was nervous laughter in reply.

-The next day Iain and I accidentally drove Ursula off-road for two hours when our sat-nav misinterpreted what constitutes a road.
+The next day Iain and I accidentally drove Ursula off-road for two hours when our sat-nav misinterpreted what constituted a road.
 The only other horsepower we came across in that time belonged to actual horses.
-Back on asphalt, we eventually climbed to the mountain border with Kosovo, then plunged down towards Pec for almost an hour, the acrid reek of our burning brakes drifting in the window while the city lights twinkled below.
+Back on asphalt, we eventually climbed to the mountain border with Kosovo, then plunged down towards Pec for almost an hour, the acrid reek of our burning brakes drifting in the window while the city’s lights twinkled below.

 Almost half the week was spent in Albania, a country about which most rally participants knew virtually nothing before arriving.
 It turned out to be a country of surprises: surprisingly bad food, surprisingly great scenery.
 The Accursed Mountains, despite the name, provided perhaps the most dramatic landscape of the whole trip, an endless, wild network of valleys carved by glaciers and diamond-clear rivers, all uninterrupted by humanity.